Failing to Prevent Fraud

 • Management information (e.g., Key risk indicators).

-• Understanding of the risks (e.g., Fraud typologies).
+• Understanding of the risks (e.g., Relevant fraud typologies).

 • Internal controls (e.g., Effectiveness of fraud prevention measures).